redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ![Linux change two directories](linux-change-directory-chained-relative.png)

-Like we saw with `ls`, `cd` allows us to change directories using an absolute path regardless of our current directory.
+Like you saw with `ls`, `cd` allows us to change directories using an absolute path regardless of our current directory.

 ![Linux change directory](linux-change-directory-absolute.png)

 ### Tab Completion

 There's a handy trick to make opening a file or changing your directory even quicker: [tab completion](https://www.howtogeek.com/195207/use-tab-completion-to-type-commands-faster-on-any-operating-system/).
-When writing out a directory, for example, I can press `TAB` after typing a few characters, and Terminal will fill in the directory.
+When writing out a directory, for example, you can press `TAB` after typing a few characters, and Terminal will fill in the directory.
 Here, I typed `Doc` before pressing `TAB`, saving me a little bit of time.
 When you add up those little bits of time saved, you start to realize how much more efficient this is than navigating with your mouse.

 Note that, with tab completion, your computer looks for unique values based on your initial input.
 If it encounters two file or directory names with the same root, the terminal will stop at the point that the two file names diverge.
 It then expects you to clarify which file or directory you intend to use.
-If I have two sub-directories in my present working directory, one called `Document` and one called `Documents`, and I type `cd Doc` and hit `TAB`, Terminal will fill in `ument`, stopping at `cd Document`.
-It expects me to either press `Enter` to change directory into `Document` or enter an `s` before entering into the `Documents` directory.
+If you have two sub-directories in my present working directory, one called `Document` and one called `Documents`, and you type `cd Doc` and hit `TAB`, Terminal fills in `ument`, stopping at `cd Document`.
+It expects you to either press `Enter` to change directory into `Document` or enter an `s` before entering into the `Documents` directory.

 ### Making a New Directory

 The final basic command is `mkdir <directory-name>`, the command you use to create a new directory.
-Terminal won't print a confirmation after you press enter.
+Terminal doesn't print a confirmation after you press enter.
 Run an `ls` to confirm the directory's creation.

 ![Linux make new directory](linux-make-directory.png)

 ### Next Steps

-You now know most of the CLI commands you'll need as a technical writer.
+You now know most of the CLI commands you need as a technical writer.
 Consult [this cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html) to explore other commands.

-If you'd like to take the next steps in learning the docs as code approach to documentation, check out my introductions to [Git](https://benbarksdale.netlify.app/docs/guides/introduction-to-git-for-technical-writers/) and [GitHub](https://benbarksdale.netlify.app/docs/guides/introduction-to-github-for-technical-writers/).
+If you want to continue learning the docs as code approach to documentation, check out my introductions to [Git](https://benbarksdale.netlify.app/docs/guides/introduction-to-git-for-technical-writers/) and [GitHub](https://benbarksdale.netlify.app/docs/guides/introduction-to-github-for-technical-writers/).